The Official Kraft Art; A spiritual healing

 The opening reception is the 3rd Saturday, the 15th of March

-at the Gardiner Public Library exhibition room, in Gardiner, NY 12525 |
+at the Gardiner Public Library exhibition room, in Gardiner, NY 12525

 (From the top ...So it shouldn't be too surprising when landscapes and waveforms appear in my abstracts.)

-The first videos looked like a cross between an art show and a baking demo.
+The first videos that appeared looked like a cross between an art show and a baking demo.
 Spatulas, wooden panels, cookie racks, and cups of layered paint filled the screen.
 Soon I had a list of materials and ratios for medium to pigment.

+Four years later I went back to Rythmia with a different question.
+On the second night the universe asked for deeper access.
+Would I allow them closer.
+I said yes.
 The experience defied language.
 Motion, light, and knowing beyond thought.
 Each time fear rose, they waited until I nodded.
 I saw my husband far down a tunnel, steady and calm, his presence grounding me.

 I laughed until I bent over, and the universe laughed back.
 Then I saw the joke.
-Years earlier, I had studied a physics book titled My Big TOE—T.O.E., meaning "Theory of Everything".
+Years earlier I had read My Big TOE, a physics Theory of Everything.
 Now I was wearing my own version.
-That’s the universe’s humor, flowing through both paint and spirit.
+That’s Universe humor, flowing through both paint and spirit.

 When I came home, life settled into a quieter rhythm.
 No alcohol.
 No red meat.
 No vow.
 Just a knowing.
 My husband accepted it easily.